All Episodes

 You're taxed based upon a certain bracket.

-And the right thing is.
+And the right thing to do is that.

-And why the health care costs are so the bottom 50% of wage earners pay nothing.
+The bottom 50% of wage earners pay nothing.

 10% pays nearly 80%.